ozidan13/codehub/MENTORSHIP_FIXES_IMPLEMENTATION_PLAN.md

 **Root Cause:** mentorshipData.availableDates might be undefined or empty

 **Changes:**
-- Add null/undefined checks for mentorshipData.availableDates
+- ✅ Add null/undefined checks for mentorshipData.availableDates
-- Add loading state for available dates
+- ✅ Add loading state for available dates
-- Add error handling for empty dates
+- ✅ Add error handling for empty dates
-- Ensure proper data structure from API
+- ✅ Ensure proper data structure from API
+- ✅ **NEW:** Fixed data fetching to use dedicated `/api/mentorship/available-dates` endpoint
+- ✅ **NEW:** Fixed sessionPrice.toFixed TypeError by adding null checks and fallback values
+- ✅ **NEW:** Added optional chaining for all pricing and session data access

 ### Step 3: Re-seed Available Dates ✅
 **Status:** Completed